peterwwillis/truckcamper/Trucks/Truck_notes.tmpl.md

 ### Light-duty Mid-size (Class 1)

 These trucks have low payload capacity, so you will end up being limited in the camper you can carry.
 You may also not see very good fuel economy when loaded.
+However, these are ideal for overlanding due to being more nimble on trails.
+These also tend to have the best fuel economy if you will have the camper off most of the time.

 ### Light-duty Full-size (Class 2a-2b)